Sansa hadn't expected to ever have cause to laugh in King's Landing again.

 "Shall we sit?"
 Margaery asked, gesturing to a low bench set a little way back from the path.
 They were quite alone.

-Sansa sat, and Margaery reached up to pluck a yellow rose from one of the surrounding bushes.
-Sansa looked away as the stretch bared more skin on Margaery's stomach where her gown was cut away; she risked a quick peek, looking away before she was caught.
+Sansa sat, and Margaery reached up to pluck a yellow rose from one of the surrounding bushes; it bared a stretch of skin of her stomach where her gown was cut away and Sansa snuck a peek.

 Margaery offered the rose to Sansa.
 "Firstly, I should apologise for what happened in the throne room.
 I would not have had you told like that."